mathhas-dev/weather/README.md

-# Base Web Architecture
+# Voltalia Web Weather

-- Base architecture for web projects (using Django Rest + React)
+- Base architecture for web projects (using Django Rest + ReactJS).
-- See the 'readme' in each project: web (frontend) and backend
+- See the 'readme' in each app, for executing instructions.